Workshop on the Intersection of Machine Learning and Mechanism Design (MDML'2019)

 The workshop aims to bring together researchers and practitioners from two research domains - mechanism design and machine learning - whose fields interact billions of times per day in practice but that are still, for the most part, keeping separate in the academic arena.
 The workshop will focus on motivating, promoting and disseminating interdisciplinary research combining these fields.

-The workshop will tackle topics at the interaction between the two fields, including the increasing use of data and ML in designing mechanisms in broad contexts (e.g., mechanisms based on sampled data or the use of ML techniques in designing new mechanisms) as well as the potential use of mechanism design techniques in ML (e.g., learning in a strategic setting).
+The workshop will tackle topics at the intersection between the two fields, including the increasing use of data and ML in designing mechanisms in broad contexts (e.g., mechanisms based on sampled data or the use of ML techniques in designing new mechanisms) as well as the potential use of mechanism design techniques in ML (e.g., learning in a strategic setting).

 One area of focus will be repeated online auctions, where machine learning is an essential component of mechanism design from both the buyers’ and sellers’ points of view.